Cambridge District Scout Archive

 Aubrey Westlake was a Quaker and in training as a Doctor.
 He came to Cambridge in 1914 aged 21.
 A Conscientious Objector he ‘made himself available for youth work’.
 From Derek Edgell’s book ‘The Order of Woodcraft Chivalry’ “Over the months he was to become ‘to one degree or another’ involved in the running of the first and fifth Cambridge Scout Troops”.
 The list of warrants held at Gilwell does not record either Aubrey or his friend Robert Parker as holding a warrant in Cambridge.
 The term ‘one degree or another’ is similarly vague.

-Clearly enthusiastic he instigated Scouting at his old school Sidcot.
+Clearly enthusiastic the younger Westlake instigated Scouting at his old school Sidcot.
+His father, mentioned by K North, above, was not Cambridge based during this period.

 - Robert Parker Robert Parker is clearly named as a Scouter and student at Cambridge alongside Aubrey.
-A ‘Parker’, one of several university men helping the 5th Cambridge, is recorded in the ‘5th Cambridge Scouts: The first 50 years’.
+An R T Parker is working with 5th Cambridge District and a ‘Parker’, one of several university men helping the 5th Cambridge, is recorded in the ‘5th Cambridge Scouts: The first 50 years’.
 An Assistant Scoutmaster Parker is later thanked in March 1915.
-He is otherwise unknown as a Scouter in Cambridge.
-The link is likely but not certain.
+The second link is likely but not certain.

 - John Murrish The one name that is known within Cambridge Scouting is John Murrish.
 Founder of the 12th Cambridge he was a major figure, working largely at troop level he built a strong troop, and later group, that flourishes today.